 Be under age 70 for the Critical Illness coverage to continue

 If you do not meet criteria a) and b), then your coverage will terminate.
 If you do not meet d), your Health insurance can continue but your Critical Illness Insurance will stop at age 70.
-With this continuance option, you are still eligible for Legal Expense Insurance and Security Evacuation coverage.
+With this continuance option, you are still eligible for Legal Expense Insurance.

 The cost of OPIP is funded through a combination of government subsidy, OPIP reserves and member premiums.

 The actual cost of your OPIP coverage is much higher than your annual contribution and is calculated based on sex at birth, family status, age, and smoking status.
 The difference between the actual cost of OPIP and your annual contribution is paid for in two ways: government subsidy and OPIP reserve.

 The Physician Health Benefit Program (PHBP) is a program subsidized by the Ontario government through Ontario Physicians Services Inc. (OPSI), a wholly owned subsidiary of the OMA established solely to administer this government subsidy, to help provide eligible physicians with Health Insurance (or a Health Spending Account) and Critical Illness Insurance.

 The percentage of your premium that is subsidized may vary from year to year depending on the amount of government funding, the number of participants in the plan and the total amount of claims, up to a maximum set in the OPSI agreement.